enzuru/company-spell/README.md

 ![A dropdown selection in Emacs with word suggestions](doc/example.gif)

-Emacs in buffer spellchecking that “just works”!

-`company-spell` is an Emacs `company-mode` backend for any terminal spellchecker.
-Unlike `company-ispell` which asks for a plaintext dictionary to be specified for ispell, `company-spell` directly uses your spellcheck program with no questions asked, and is compatible with ispell, aspell, and hunspell.
+`company-spell` directly uses your spellcheck program with no questions asked, and is compatible with ispell, aspell, and hunspell.
+Unlike `company-ispell`, this works outside of the [default Emacs ispell machinery](https://www.gnu.org/software/emacs/manual/html_node/emacs/Spelling.html).

+This is a more minimalist approach that keeps less machinery between you and your spellchecker, and allows you to cultivate your in buffer spellchecking with a different approach than spellchecking elsewhere.

 I have not discovered any notable performance issues with this approach. aspell is the default because I find that it returns the best results.

 It will automatically run on any buffer that has a major mode derived from `text-mode`, which includes almost all modes meant for human writing.